versus-flow/versus-contracts/README.md

 ## How to run the sample

-Start two terminals.
-Both from the root directory.
- - `flow emulator -v`
-- `make demo`
+Start a terminal and run `make demo`

 ## What happends in the sample